Topographic-Robot/Project-STAR-Documentation/contributing/code_style/pointers.rst

     char *const ptr = some_buffer;  /* The pointer can't be reassigned */

 - **Pointer Arithmetic**: Be cautious with pointer arithmetic.
-It’s only valid for pointers to elements in an array.
+It's only valid for pointers to elements in an array.
 Misuse of pointer arithmetic can lead to out-of-bounds access and undefined behavior.

 Example 5:
 ----------